jojijacobk/Test-Driven-Development-Knowledge/README.md

 # How to build a software as driven by TDD

+## Summary
-- Start developing a software by first defining the **acceptance tests** of that software.
+- **Write acceptance tests:** Start developing a software by first defining the *acceptance tests* of that software.
   - Wite _stories_ to capture the requirement of a software.
 You may classify the _stories_ into _epics_ to group together similar themed stories.
   - Each story comes with an _acceptance criteria_ to substantiate the story by describing what a stakeholder/tester/user expects to see once this piece of code is written
   - Convert this acceptance criteria into _acceptance tests_ to drive the development of our story till it's finishing point.
-- Write **unit tests** with the aim to drive the development of your code.
+- **Write unit tests:** Write unit test for your next piece of code before you write actual code.
-- _Write code_ enough to turn the unit tests green, and then perform _refactoring_ until the code turns into a good shape.
+- **Apply TDD:** _Write code_ enough to turn the unit tests green, and then perform _refactoring_ until the code turns into a good shape.

 ## Acceptance tests